Oxsomi/core3/docs/graphics_api.md

 ### Properties

 - resource: the GraphicsResource it inherits from.
-- usage: Vertex (use as vertex buffer), Index (use as index buffer), Indirect (use for indirect draw calls).
+- usage: Vertex (use as vertex buffer), Index (use as index buffer), Indirect (use for indirect draw calls), ScratchExt (used internally for scratch buffers for raytracing), ASExt (used internally for creation of acceleration structures) or ReadASExt (If the acceleration structure needs to be able to read the vertex/index buffer).
 - isPending(FullCopy): Information about if any data is pending for the next submit and if the entire resource is pending.
 - isFirstFrame: If the resource was already uploaded before.
 - length: Length of the buffer.